MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ## Mission accomplished!

 Your Azure ATP lab is now ready to use.
-The methods used in this set up were chosen knowing that resources must managed (by *something* or *someone*) and management requires local admin privileges.
+The methods used in this set up were chosen knowing that resources must be managed (by *something* or *someone*) and management requires local admin privileges.
 There are other ways to simulate a management workflow in the lab, such as:

 - Logging in and out of VictimPC with RonHD's account
 - Adding another version of a Scheduled Task